jmejia8/Metaheuristics.jl/docs/src/examples.md

 ### Traveling Salesman Problem (TSP)

-The TSP seeks the shortest route visiting all cities exactly once.
+The TSP seeks the shortest route visiting all cities exactly once and returning to the starting city.

 ```julia
 using Metaheuristics